Modelling of runaway electron dynamics during argon-induced disruptions in ASDEX Upgrade and JET: Results

 The amount of Ar assimilated in the plasma, quantified by the parameter $r_{\rm Ar/D}$, has a direct effect on $I_{\rm p}$, a higher $r_{\rm Ar/D}$ leading to a lower post-CQ $I_{\rm p}$, see figure \ref{fig:scans}(d), until the post-CQ $I_{\rm p}$ approaches zero.

-The search of the parameter space was done iteratively, starting from the set of parameters used in the initial simulations.
-The values of $r_{\rm Ar/D}$ used in the initial simulations were kept the same in these simulations. $T_{\rm end}$ was then chosen to match the $I_{\rm p}$ decay rate during the CQ, defined as $\Delta I_{\rm p}/\Delta t$ during half of the CQ (while $I_{\rm p}$ decreased through 25\% to 75\% of the CQ).
+The search of the parameter space was done iteratively, starting from the set of parameters used in the initial hybrid temperature model simulations.
+The values of $r_{\rm Ar/D}$ used in the initial simulations were kept the same in these new simulations. $T_{\rm CQ}$ was then chosen to match the $I_{\rm p}$ decay rate during the CQ, defined as $\Delta I_{\rm p}/\Delta t$ during half of the CQ (while $I_{\rm p}$ decreased through 25\% to 75\% of the CQ).
 Then the hot-tail seed loss was adjusted to match the measured post-CQ $I_{\rm p}$.
 For discharges \#34183 and \#35649, the post-CQ $I_{\rm p}$ remained too high even when all hot-tail RE seed was removed, so $t_{\rm TQ}$ was increased, keeping the hot-tail seed loss at 100\%, until the the measured post-CQ $I_{\rm p}$ was matched.
 Since $t_{\rm TQ}$ also affects the $I_{\rm p}$ decay rate to a small extent, the process had to be iterated a few times.
 The conditions for matching were that $\Delta I_{\rm p}/\Delta t$ should be within 10\% of the measured value, and that the post-CQ $I_{\rm p}$ should be within 10 kA from the measured value.
 The chosen values of the simulation parameters are listed in table \ref{tab:parameters}.

 Again using discharge \#34183 as an example, the $I_{\rm p}$ evolution and the RE generation rates are shown in figure \ref{fig:34183expdecay}.
 The corresponding figures for the other three modelled discharges are similar.
-The transition between the CQ and the RE plateau phase is less marked in these simulations than when the time-dependent energy transport equations were used, since the TQ ends less abruptly when prescribed by equation \eref{eq:Texp}, as seen when comparing figure \ref{fig:34183expdecay}(a) with figure \ref{fig:currents2}(b).
-The exponentially decaying temperature does not represent the physical $T_{\rm e}$ evolution exactly, but is a better approximation than the significant re-heating predicted when switching to the time-dependent energy transport equations.
-The RE generation rates shown in figure \ref{fig:34183expdecay}(b) differ from those shown in figure \ref{fig:REgeneration}(b) mainly in the almost completely suppressed hot-tail generation.
+The transition between the CQ and the RE plateau phase is less marked in these simulations than when the hybrid temperature model was used, since the TQ ends less abruptly when prescribed by equation \eref{eq:Texp}, as seen when comparing figure \ref{fig:34183expdecay}(a) with figure \ref{fig:34183Hyb}(a).
+The exponentially decaying temperature does not represent the physical $T_{\rm e}$ evolution exactly, but is a better approximation than the significant re-heating predicted when switching to the time-dependent energy transport equations as was done with the hybrid temperature model.
+The RE generation rates shown in figure \ref{fig:34183expdecay}(b) differ from those shown in figure \ref{fig:34183Hyb}(b) mainly in the almost completely suppressed hot-tail generation.
 When the hot-tail generation is suppressed, the electric field is allowed to build up, resulting in larger Dreicer generation.